“Twenty-five years ago, my doctors had no cure for my cancer. So I went on a quest to find my own treatment.” Glenn Sabin

 He agreed to have blood work done twice per week in order to monitor the severe anemia and then went back on his natural protocols of diet, supplements, and exercise.
 The exercises included swimming, meditative walks, or stretching, and he says that he could feel that his strength was beginning to return.
 By the third week he says that his blood counts began to show improvements, and after a few more weeks, his fever and night sweats had subsided and his blood counts showed normalization.
 His doctor was impressed with the quick turnaround and suggested that Glenn have a flow cytometry test that would specifically look for leukemic cells in his blood.
 They got the results back a few days later which confirmed there were no longer leukemic cells in Glenn’s blood.
 He then submitted to another bone marrow biopsy that discovered that he still had leukemic cells in the bone marrow.

 In the fall of 2010, Glenn began researching the supplement EGCG (epigallocatechin-3-gallate), or green tea extract, which has been the ability to kill cancerous cells in various studies.
 He began taking it, but shortly afterwards it was discovered that the leukemia was coming back.
 He was under the guidance of integrative medicine advocate Dr Keith Block at the time, who suggested that Glenn increase his dosage of EGCG, and by 2011 Glenn’s white blood cell count began dropping steadily.
 In March of 2011 his WBC count measured 30,000 and by May they were down to 19,000.
 By July they measured at 9,400 and by November his white blood cell counts were well within the normal range.
-He once again submitted to a bone marrow biopsy which confirmed the good news that he no longer had leukemic cells anywhere in his body.
-Subsequent testing in 2012 and 2016 confirmed that he remains cancer free.
+He once again agreed to have a bone marrow biopsy which confirmed the good news that he no longer had leukemic cells anywhere in his body.
+Subsequent testing in 2012 and 2016 confirm that he remains cancer free.
 You can read more about green tea extract and leukemia with this post.

 Glenn wrote a book that documents his recovery titled N of 1: One Man’s Harvard-Documented Remission of Incurable Cancer Using Only Natural Methods where he recounts his decision to take matters into his own hands and become his own health advocate.
 Glenn does not attribute any one activity or supplement for being responsible for his healing but suggests that it was due to the synergy of his overall program.
 He lives in the Washington, D.C. area with his wife Linda, sons Miles and Jared, and mini schnauzer Leo.
 He is founder of FON Consulting, a business development firm dedicated to advancing integrative medicine as the new standard of care.
 He also writes and speaks about integrative medicine and cancer prevention.